Trying to make sense of all those Medicare enrollment periods and what they mean for you and your coverage? You’re not alone.

 What happens if I miss my Initial Medicare Enrollment Period?

 - If you don’t enroll in Part B during your IEP, you’ll probably have to pay a late enrollment penalty—for as long as you have Medicare coverage.
-The penalty is 10% for every 12-month period you should have had Part B, but didn’t enroll.
-The standard premium for Part B is $134, which means you’ll pay an extra $13.40 every month.
+The penalty is 10% for every 12-month period you should have had Part B but didn’t enroll.
+The standard premium for Part B is $144.60 in 2020, which means you’ll pay an extra $14.46 every month.
 This will increase if the standard Part B premium goes up next year, which it likely will.
 You’ll pay this penalty even if you ultimately choose Medicare Advantage.
-You have to pay your Part B premium plus any premium required by your plan when you’re enrolled in Medicare Advantage.

 - You may also go without Part B coverage for a significant chunk of time.
 If you don’t sign up during your IEP, you’ll have to wait until the next General Enrollment Period, or GEP.
 Your coverage won’t start until July 1 that year.